tsjuusmei/datingAppProject/README.md

 # datingAppProject
 This is my feature for a dating app.
-It shows the user who he or she has been visited and/or liked by, and can like users back!
+It shows the user who he or she has been visited and/or liked by, and can like (and unlike) users back!

 # About this project
 This will be my dating app for Project Tech, a project for the second year of Communication & Multimedia Design.